Rwanda

 Government Type Presidential Republic

-Judiciary Supreme Court, Court of Appeal, High Council of the Judiciary
+Judiciary Supreme Court of Rwanda

 Provinces and their Districts: